AllenAlonso/deep-learning-challenge/README.md

 ## Compiling, Training, and Evaluating the Model:

 ### The model started with two layers with 80 units and 30 units for layers one and two respectively.
 This yielded about 72% accuracy.
 To optimize the setting I increased the second layer to 40 units and the accuracy was the same at 72%.
 In the third optimization I added a third layer with 30 units but it still had no noticeable change to the accuracy.
 I increased the second layer and eneded up with 80, 80, 30 and still maintained a 72% accuracy.
 It did not seem hat there was very much I could do to change the outcome as increasing to these levels had no effect.
+I used the same file to change the trial runs for optimization.

 ## Summary: